 If you are visiting San Diego on a very tight budget, we suggest staying at an urban campground.
 Using one is a great way to experience California and to save some cash.
 Just be sure to bring your own tent!

 Read about some of the best hostels in San Diego below.
-Those interested in seeing more hostels should read our comprehensive travel guide to San Diego’s best hostels, here.
+Those interested in seeing more options should read our comprehensive guide to San Diego’s best hostels!

 Overall Best Hostel in San Diego – ITH Zoo Hostel San Diego

 A great overall hostel that has everything a traveler could want: social events, daily tours, and awesome facilities.
 The zoo-themed design is an interesting touch (probably a homage to San Diego’s own famous zoo) and should, at the very least, be a good conversation starter.

 But the best part about this hostel is the free stuff, including complimentary breakfast and sailing tours!

 Best Party Hostel in San Diego – Lucky D’s

 A very active hostel conveniently located right next to the bustling Gaslamp Quarter, which is the neighborhood with the most things to do in San Diego at night.

 Lots of organized nightly activities including beer bong, pub crawls, trivia nights, and various drunken tournaments.
 Free breakfast and a 24-hour coffee station will help you cure those hangovers too.

 Best Hostel for Solo Travelers in San Diego – HI San Diego Downtown

 A great hostel that was a close second for the best overall hostel in SD.
 All of the usual amenities that a top hostel in San Diego should have including friendly staff, busy communal areas, and clean rooms.